JustSomeRandomUsername/wechsel/README.md

 - Connecting to a vpn on project change

 ## Gnome
-There is an acompanying [gnome extension](https://github.com/JustSomeRandomUsername/wechsel-extension) that integrates Wechsel into the gnome shell.
+There is an accompanying [gnome extension](https://github.com/JustSomeRandomUsername/wechsel-extension) that integrates Wechsel into the gnome shell.

 ## Installation
 The simplest way to install Wechsel is with ```cargo```: